 Taiwan has long been known as the spiritual home of beef noodles.
-From cheap street vendor stalls to high-end restaurants, no two bowls of beef noodles are the same in this country obsessed with cuisine.
-So it should come as no shock that it is in the nation’s capital city of Taipei where you will find the world’s most expensive bowl of beef noodles.
+From cheap street vendor stalls to high-end restaurants, no two bowls of beef noodles are the same in this region obsessed with cuisine.
+So it should come as no shock that it is in the island’s capital city of Taipei where you will find the world’s most expensive bowl of beef noodles.

 Niu Ba Ba (which interestingly translates as ‘Beef Father’) started out in 1990 as a small beef noodle store offering affordable noodles to the local community.
-However, the business didn’t do as well as expected, and after only 11 days one of the partners pulled out of the business, leaving Mr. Wang as the sole proprietor.
+However, the business didn’t do as well as expected, and after only 11 days one of the partners pulled out, leaving Mr. Wang as the sole proprietor.
 Unfortunately, he knew very little about the beef noodle business and so set about educating himself.

 Mr. Wang soon realized that it was not a lack of demand that was holding the business back but an inferior product, and so he set about redeveloping their recipes.
 By 1995, he felt that he had earned the right to price his noodles at a premium and so started charging NT$600 per bowl, which is about US$20.
 At the time, this was an astronomical price for a bowl of noodles, but such was the demand for his tasty noodles that customers were more than willing to pay.

 Mr. Wang said that a conversation with a famous Hong Kong DJ encouraged him to challenge himself even further.
 “This DJ ordered six bowls and tasted them all but informed me that I was missing a $3,000 bowl.
 He then went on to say that he would order one if I had it but unfortunately I didn’t.
 This put the idea into my head that I could do better, and so I did.”